open/close all folders

 - The A-Team seems like the ideal start of a franchise.
 It's a big budget action blockbuster based off of a silly TV show with likable characters.
 However, the film performed slightly below box office expectations (budget was $110 million, the film made $170 million).
 The four main actors and director Joe Carnahan all expressed interest in making a sequel but concluded that the film ultimately didn't make enough revenue.

-- X-Men Origins: Wolverine was intended to be the first installment of an X-Men Origins film series spun off from Fox's X-Men movies, to be followed by X-Men Origins: Magneto.
+- X-Men Origins: Wolverine was intended to be the first installment of an X-Men Origins film series spun off from Fox's X-Men Film Series, to be followed by X-Men Origins: Magneto.
 After disappointing reviews for Wolverine, the Magneto script was eventually incorporated into the much better-received X-Men: First Class and the X-Men Origins series was scrapped.
 Furthering this was the fact that The Wolverine ended up being a direct sequel to X-Men: The Last Stand that ignored the events of Origins; and the film was officially rendered Canon Discontinuity by way of Cosmic Retcon by X-Men: Days of Future Past.
 Elements of the film are used in Logan, however.

 - The film was also a stillborn franchise for the character of Deadpool; who would have received a spinoff of his own were it not for the negative critical and fan reaction to the liberties taken with the character.
 There would be no further films with the character until 2016, with the R-rated Deadpool being a massive critical and commercial success, as well as a much more faithful take on the character.